-Installation testing is a check that software application is successfully installed and is working as expected after installation.
+Installation testing is widely used in QA outsourcing, as it stands for checking up if software is successfully installed and is working as expected after installation.
 Though the process of installation testing doesn`t end on receiving message “Installed successfully”.
 The process goes through the phases like:

 - Environment setup

 - Prerequisites handling test

 - Actual setup test

 Let`s pay attention to each one of them and get into some details.
 In this post take a look at phases of Environment setup, Installation wizard GUI test, Prerequisites handling test.

 All the installation tests should be run on a clean machine.
 Usually, it means the machine with the minimal software package installed.
 However, if the application will be used in the standardized environment, a tester should reproduce it.